 - Lord of War: Yuri Orlov, an Arms Dealer, is unexpectedly paid in cocaine by a Colombian drug lord.
 His brother Vitaly steals a kilo, then goes around Latin America visiting whorehouses.
-When Yuri catches up with him again, Vitaly has used all the coke to form of map of their homeland the Ukraine.
+When Yuri catches up with him again, Vitaly has used all the coke to form a map of their homeland the Ukraine.
 Yuri stops him from snorting all of it before he overdoses.

 - Flashpoint: Played for Drama — a man tracks down the drug dealers who sold his brother the coke he OD'd on and is about to force one of the dealers to down his entire stockpile in one sitting before SRU catches up to them.

 - In Mystery Science Theater 3000: Overdrawn at the Memory Bank, Aram's computer hacking causes a heavy snowfall, indoors.
 Mike quips, "This is how much pure cocaine you would need to enjoy this movie."

 - Two words from World's Dumbest...: "cocaine blizzard", spoken during at least one clip of criminals tossing out bags of coke while being chased by the cops.

 - Steel Panther: "Party Like Tomorrow Is The End Of The World" — the amount of drugs shown is ludicrous, there is so much coke that someone literally ends up with their face covered in coke in one scene.

 - In The Lonely Island's "Jack Sparrow (feat.
 Michael Bolton)" in a parody of the Scarface scene Bolton-as-Tony Montana is shown doing this, and mentions "mountains of cocaine" in the lyrics.